linnabrown/run_dbcan/README.md

 Several files will be produced via `run_dbcan.py`.
 They are as follows:

-	uniInput - The unified input file for the rest of the tools (created by prodigal or FragGeneScan if a nucleotide sequence was used)
+	uniInput - The unified input file for the rest of the tools (created by prodigal if a nucleotide sequence was used)

 	Hotpep.out - the output from the Hotpep run